passwordless-id/webauthn/docs/registration.md

 4️⃣ Verifying the registration on the server
 -------------------------------------------

 To verify it server side, call the `verifyRegistration(...)` function.
-While registration is basically "thrust on first use", some basic checks are necessary.
+While registration is basically "trust on first use", some basic checks are necessary.
 The most important one is to check if it matches the expected `challenge` used when initiating the registration procedure, and if the `origin` is the expected one.

 ```js
 import { server } from '@passwordless-id/webauthn'